dubrovskayya/hotel_dwh/README.md

 ## Project Overview

 This project aims to create a basic analytical Data Warehouse (DWH) for a hotel, designed following Kimball's principles with support for data historization (SCD).
-It covers key stages of DWH development, including data modeling and database creation (documented separately), as well as the implementation of data generation, an automated ETL pipeline, and visualization.
-The pipeline generates synthetic hotel data (bookings and stays), extracts and transforms it into a structured DWH, automates the process via orchestration, and provides insights through visualized analytics.
+It covers key stages of DWH development, including data modeling and database creation, as well as the implementation of data generation, an automated ETL pipeline, and visualization.
+The pipeline generates synthetic hotel data (new data for fact tables, new data and updates for dimension tables), extracts and transforms it into a structured DWH, automates the process via orchestration, and provides insights through visualized analytics.

 ## Project Structure